bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 10:18 AM CT, May 03</p>
+<p class="updated_time"> Latest data: 10:36 AM CT, May 03</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 67°, which is 10° **warmer** than yesterday.
+Today's high is 66°, which is 10° **warmer** than yesterday.
 Tomorrow is expected to be 12° **warmer** than today.

 Currently:

 - 59°
-- Breezy and Mostly Cloudy
+- Breezy and Partly Cloudy
-- 57% humidity
+- 53% humidity
 - 17 mph wind
-- 65% cloud cover
+- 38% cloud cover
 - 40 AQI 🟩
 - 0.32 inches of rain expected in the next 48 hours